Most people from the baby boomer generation are already in retirement, and if they aren’t retired yet, then they will be in the coming years.

 High Housing Costs

-Housing is a significant cost for all stages of life, but it can be a difficult cost to cover in retirement with no set income.
-Some boomers may find themselves cash-poor but house-rich when they are living in a house that is too large with too many maintenance costs that may pile up each year.
+Housing is a significant cost at all stages of life, but it can be difficult to cover in retirement with no set income.
+Some boomers may find themselves cash-poor but house-rich when they live in a house that is too large and has too many maintenance costs that pile up each year.

-Boomers may need to downsize their living situation if they want to ensure a cost-effective housing setup that’ll allow a more open budget for other essentials and pleasures of life.
+Boomers may need to downsize their living situation to make sure they have a cost-effective housing setup that’ll leave more room in the budget for other essentials and, of course, the fun things in life.

 Unrealistic Budgets

 Some boomers may get to retirement with completely unrealistic budgets.
-Creating a sensible and detailed budget that’ll account for needs and wants (within limits) is essential for creating a financially stress-free retirement.
+Creating a sensible, detailed budget that accounts for needs and wants (within limits) is essential for a financially stress-free retirement.

 Selling Investments at the Wrong Time

 Sadly, baby boomers may act impulsively when the market fluctuates downwards, and in a panic, they may sell an investment that is not doing well.
 In doing so, they lock in losses and miss out on possible future profits.
-A long-term investment strategy coupled with a diversified or low-risk portfolio may ensure a more stable retirement.
+A long-term investment strategy, coupled with a diversified or low-risk portfolio, may help ensure a more stable retirement.

 Inadequate Planning

-It’s crucial to have a detailed plan for retirement if you want to live comfortably during this stage of life.
+It’s crucial to have a detailed retirement plan if you want to live comfortably during this stage of life.
 A comprehensive plan to manage your finances during retirement is always a good idea, as it will help you manage expenses, investments, and potential unexpected costs wisely.

 Credit Card Issues